-6. What would you like to learn about how a living thing becomes a fossil?
+Have students share their ideas with the class and record them as a list on a flipchart.
+Then ask: "What would you like to learn about how a living thing becomes a fossil?"
 Record their ideas on the flipchart as a list called "Questions we have about how a living thing becomes a fossil."
-This list will provide further insights into what your students know, and also what they would like to know.
+This list will provide further insights into what your students know as well as what they would like to know.
 By the end of the investigation, some of these questions will probably be answered.